 - Human Development

 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students register for a total of 3 points and take the following course:
+Students register for a total of 3 credits and take the following course:

 Offered through the Department of Applied Psychology.

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.